The Admin Law Blog is a group blog about administrative law in the common law world.

 Farrah Ahmed is an Associate Professor in Melbourne Law School.
 Her area of research spans public law, legal theory and family law.
 Her work has been published in the Cambridge Law Journal, the Oxford Journal of Legal Studies, amongst others.

-Swati Jhaveri is an Assistant Professor in the Faculty of Law at the National University of Singapore.
-Her areas of research include constitutional and administrative law, and she has published in these areas in leading publications like Public Law, the Tort Law Review and the International Journal of Constitutional Law.
+Swati Jhaveri is a DPhil Candidate in Law at the University of Oxford.
+Prior to this she has taught at the Faculty of Law at the Chinese University of Hong Kong and the National University of Singapore.
+Her areas of research include constitutional and administrative law, with a focus on the latter and she has published in these areas in leading publications like Public Law, Federal Law Review, the Tort Law Review and the International Journal of Constitutional Law.
+Her DPhil looks at the role of the executive in the Constitution.

 Joe Tomlinson is Senior Lecturer in Public Law at the University of York and Research Director at the Public Law Project.
 The main focus of his research is administrative justice systems.
 His work has been used in strategic litigation, policy formulation, and cited by the UK Supreme Court.